letmehateu/porto/apps/docs/pages/contracts/account.md

 ### Orchestrator Integration
 At the time of deployment, an orchestrator address can be set in a porto account.
-The orchestrator is an immutable privileged entity, that facilitates trustless interactions between the relayer and the account.
+The orchestrator is an immutable privileged entity that facilitates trustless interactions between the relayer and the account, including cross-chain executions.

 To do this, it is given 3 special access points into the account.
 More details about the whole intent flow can be found in the [Orchestrator documentation](/contracts/orchestrator.md).